turingschool-examples/javascript-basics-challenge/README.md

 # JavaScript Basics Challenge

 In this challenge, you'll deepen your JavaScript fundamentals by completing a series of exercises.
+You'll need to follow the following steps to successfully complete this challenge:

+* Fork this repository
+* As you work through each section below, add a file (named according to what exercise you're on).
+* Complete the exercise by writing your JS code and corresponding unit tests.
-You'll need to fork this repository and add files for each section below.
-You'll also need to write corresponding unit tests for each section.
-When you finish, you'll need to create a Pull Request back to this repository with your completed challenge!
+* When you finish, create a Pull Request back to this repository with your completed challenge!

 ### 1. Rectangles